cromozooom/tasker/README.md

 ## 😢 Nice to have:

+- [2] the possibility to save in the background the JSON file
 - [1] search
 - [1] enable/disable priorities
 - [2] Fix Modal in dark mode
 - [2] add multi level items (for now are only 2 levels)
 - [3] Make it work on server as an APP
+- [4] create a node module
+  - [4] so it can be added to any repo and by running a command like "npm tasker it will convert the README.md and open the tasker in a local port

 ## 👄 Thanks